OldFatCactus/Humbug/README.md

 - Disables Wither block destruction radius.
 - Disables Wither and Wither Skull explosions.
 - Disables cobblestone generation from lava and water.
+- Makes the Protection enchantment a little stronger
 - Enables adjustment of all Player maximum health
 - Removes the Enchanted Book recipe.
 - Removes the Enchanted Golden Apple recipe.